pyaephyokyaw15/Django-Blog/README.md

 # Django-Blog

-A Blog app developed using Django.
+A Blog app developed by using Django.

 ## Demo